Knockcroghery: Development

 Evidence of ancient settlement in the area includes a number of ringfort sites in Knockcroghery townland itself, and in the surrounding townlands of Glebe and Lisnahoon.

 The area's first appearance in the historical records is in the year 1156, when the king of Connacht, Ruaidrí Ua Conchobair, established a harbour at Galey Bay, which was an ideal location due to the natural shelter provided by the enclosed bay and its proximity to the over-land route from Athlone to Roscommon, which followed a similar route to the present-day N61 road.
 A defensive fort was later constructed at Galey Bay, and associated human settlements developed nearby, including at the present-day townland of Galey, close to the current site of St Dominic's GAA club.
 The original road to Galey Bay ran along the present-day local road past St Dominic's club, before turning north towards the bay.
 In the late 19th century, the current road was constructed along the route from Curry, and replaced the old road entirely, most of which is now buried and identifiable only by the route of some hedgerows on private land.
 The new road is believed to have been constructed by the Crofton family in order to access their boathouse at Galey Bay more directly from their residence in Mote Park.

 Knockcroghery village developed as another settlement associated with the fort at Galey Bay, along the main over-land route between Athlone and Roscommon.

 A mill and adjacent stores were constructed on the river at the northern end of the village, but these had fallen into decay by the 1830s.

 As of the early 19th century, the village had a population of approximately 180 inhabitants.

 By the 19th century, the village had grown to include a number of small thatched homes, several shops, a blacksmith, a mill, a post office, police barracks, a church and a fair green.
 By the 1830s, there was one three-storey slate-roofed building, four two-storey thatched buildings and approximately 40 single-storey thatched cabins.
 The thatched cabins tended to be quite long, with three or four rooms.
 An Anglican church was built in the early 19th century and a school was opened in the 1830s.
 While the school was being completed, classes were held in the nave of the church.
+The school remained in use until St Mary's National School opened in the village in 1960, and the old school became the village hall.